GASB project Update for employers

-We recognized the impact this requirement would have on employers.
-Before GASB issued their implementation guides, OPERS staff worked closely with employers to perform a test implementation involving a cross section of employers.
+We recognized the impact pension standard requirements would have on employers.
+Before the Governmental Accounting Standards Board issued implementation guides, OPERS staff worked closely with employers to perform a test implementation involving a cross section of employers.
 As a result of the test implementation, we were able to:

 - Identify required disclosure elements for both OPERS and employers